KxSystems/hdf5/README.md

 - Download a supported release of hdf5 and install, instructions are provided [here](https://support.hdfgroup.org/HDF5/HDF5-FAQ.html#10).

 **MacOS**
-- To install hdf5 run `brew install hdf5`
+- Run `brew install hdf5`

 ### Interface build and install

-In order to successfully build and install this interface the following environment variables must be set:
+In order to successfully build and install this interface, the following environment variables must be set:

-1. `HDF5_HOME` = Location of the HDF5 C apis' `/include` and `/lib` directories.
+1. `HDF5_HOME` = Location of the HDF5 C api installation (directory containing `/include` and `/lib` subdirectories).
-2. `QHOME` = Location of the q executable
+2. `QHOME` = Q installation directory (directory containing `q.k`).

 * Create a directory from which the execute the CMAKE command and move into this directory